JHUAPL/AccumuloGraph/README.md

 =============
 [![Build Status](https://travis-ci.org/JHUAPL/AccumuloGraph.svg?branch=master)](https://travis-ci.org/JHUAPL/AccumuloGraph)

-**NOTE:** The current documentation is rough and will be finished in the near future.

-## Introduction
 This is an implementation of the [TinkerPop Blueprints](http://tinkerpop.com) API using [Apache Accumulo](http://apache.accumulo.com) as the backend.
 This implementation provides easy to use, easy to write, and easy to read access to an arbitrarily large graph that is stored in Accumulo.

 We implement the following Blueprints interfaces:
 	<br>1.
 Graph
 	<br>2.
 KeyIndexableGraph
 	<br>3.
 IndexableGraph

 ##Code Examples
 ###Creating a new distributed graph